Golden Spoke Ride

 Is the course marked?

 There will be navigational markers at trail junctions and signage at the rest stops.
-There is also an interactive digital trail map to help navigate.
+There is also a digital interactive course map to help navigate as well as a Strava map.

 How much does it cost?

 FREE!
-Plus all registrants get a Golden Spoke water bottle and a free transit pass to get to and from the ride and help with shuttling back from the end.
-The first 200 registrants will also receive a $10 voucher at the end of ride event for food or drink.
+Plus all registrants can order a free transit pass to get to and from the ride.
+The first 400 registrants will also receive a $10 voucher at the end of ride event for food or drink.

 When is the registration deadline?